Starfish-develop/Starfish/README.md

 3.) mv the output directory to a more memorable name, preferably with the date in the folder eg., WASP14/PHOENIX/22/2014-07-22/
 4.)
 COPY the run.sh script that you used to launch the SLURM job to this folder 5.)
 ADD an entry to the google doc with the parameter values and location of the output.
+Log the jump proposals and the acceptance rates for parameters.

 # List of tests